 Question 1: Compared to the disease status prior to the preparative regimen, what was the best response to HCT since the date of the last report?
-(Include response to any therapy given for post-HCT maintenance or consolidation, but exclude any therapy given for relapsed, persistent, or progressive disease) The intent of this question is to determine the best response to HCT overall.
+(Include response to any therapy given for post-HCT maintenance or consolidation, but exclude any therapy given for relapsed, persistent, or progressive disease)

+The intent of this question is to determine the best response to HCT overall.
 This is assessed in each reporting period.
 When evaluating the best response, determine the disease status within the reporting period and compare it to all previous post-HCT reporting periods.
 If the response in the current reporting period is the best response to date, report the disease status established within this reporting period.
 If a better response was established in a previous reporting period, report the previously established disease status.

 Any specified therapy administered post-HCT to prolong remission or for minimal residual disease, is considered part of the HCT and should be included when assessing the recipient's response to transplant.
 Treatment given post-HCT for relapsed or persistent disease is not considered part of the HCT and should be excluded when assessing the response to HCT.
 If treatment was given post-HCT for relapsed or persistent disease, assess the patient's best response prior to the start of therapy.
-If therapy was given for reasons other than relapsed or persistent disease, assess the patient's best response to reprise the period.
+If therapy was given for reasons other than relapsed or persistent disease, assess the patient's best response throughout the entire duration of the reporting period.

 If the recipient was in remission at the start of the preparative regimen, indicate "continued complete remission" and continue with question 21.
 For all other responses, continue with question 2.
-Refer to the table below for response guidelines.
+See MDS/MPN Response Criteria for disease status definitions.